 However, there were, and are, people who call Death Valley home year-round.
 The Timbisha Shoshone Indians have lived here for centuries and still do today.
 To them, Death Valley was anything but death.
 They learned how to use the land’s resources (springs, Mesquite Trees, rabbits) to thrive.

-Then miners arrived and used their water sources to mine for Borax.
-They also forced their relocation.
-In 1932 the Timbisha Shoshone tribe was “officially” relocated when Death Valley became a National Park.
+Then miners arrived and used their water sources to mine for Borax, forcing their relocation.
+In 1932, the Timbisha Shoshone tribe was “officially” relocated when Death Valley became a National Park.
 In recent years, 7500 acres were returned to the tribe.
 A small number of the tribe still call Furnace Creek home, while the rest live in neighboring communities like Lone Pine.